The Historical Origins and Development of Ziwei Doushu: From Stellar Traditions to Modern Integration

 Chen Xiyi and the legend of attributed origins

-The emergence of texts: from Jielan to Quanshu
+Texts: from Jielan to Quanshu

 Article index